romilly/fonny/docs/testing.md

 2. Are skippable with a pytest marker if the Pico is not connected
 3. Test sending Forth commands and verify the responses

+### Communication Interface Simplification

+The CommunicationPort interface has been simplified to focus on the character-by-character processing approach:

+1. The `receive_response` method has been removed from the CommunicationPort interface
+2. SerialAdapter now only implements the essential methods: connect, disconnect, send_command, and is_connected
+3. Character processing is handled directly via the CharacterHandlerPort interface
+4. This simplification aligns with the project's preference for direct, real-time character processing over batch response handling

 ### End-to-End Tests

 End-to-end tests verify the entire system works correctly from the user interface to the hardware.
 These tests: